4x1md/nikon_gps/README.md

 ![Assembled](images/pcb-rev-a-assembled/assembled_4.jpg)

-## Development Tests
+## Device Tests

-### Revision A Tests
+### Design Validation Tests

 The tests were done in order to verify the assembled circuit.
-Refer to [development-tests-rev-a.md](docs/development-tests-rev-a.md) for test notes.
+Refer to [development-tests-rev-b.md](docs/development-tests-rev-b.md) for test notes.

 ### ORG1411 GPS Module On/Off Tests

 The on/off sequence of the ORG1411 GPS module was tested in order to understand how to connect an external on/off button to the module.
 Refer to [gps-on-off-tests.md](docs/gps-on-off-tests.md) for details.

-### Revision B Tests

-The tests were done in order to verify the assembled circuit.
-Refer to [development-tests-rev-b.md](docs/development-tests-rev-b.md) for test notes.

-## Field Tests
+### Field Tests

 ![Field tests](images/field_tests_1.png)